 - "On the plus side, the gauges are easy to read and the controls are intuitive to operate." -- Edmunds (2012)

 - "I did find the approach to the Garmin display to be a bit odd.
 It looked disconnected, and I wish it were considered more in the overall design of the center stack." -- AutoWeek (2011, SX4 Crossover)

 - "The controls are straightforward to figure out and easy to use." -- BusinessWeek (2008)

-SX4 sedans have 15.5 cubic feet of cargo space in their trunks, which is good for the class.
+SX4 sedans have 15.5 cubic feet of trunk space, which is good for the class.
 The Crossover and Sportback GTS models offer 16 cubic feet of cargo space with all seats in use.
 It expands to 51.8 cubic feet when the rear seat is folded down.
-Auto critics appreciate the amount of room the SX4 sedan and hatchback models provide, saying there’s more cargo room than they expected there to be.
+Auto critics appreciate the amount of room the SX4 sedan and hatchback models provide, saying there’s more cargo room than they expected.